CenterForAssessment/Internship_2021/README.md

 # Introduction

 Welcome to [Allie Cooperman's](https://github.com/alliecooperman) Github repo for the 2021 summer internship with the [Center for Assessment](https://www.nciea.org)!
-This repo contains my work for the summer, including articles on the work I did during the internship, source code associated with the analyses I performed as well as a collection of presentations I made as part of my internship at the Center.
+This repo contains my work for the summer, including summary vignettes, analysis source code, and presentations that I made as part of my internship at the Center.

 # My Background